PubInv/freespireco/proposal.md

-Robert L. Read is the founder and currently the President and Head Invention Coach of Public Invention, essentially acting as chief technologist, executive director, and chief publicist.
-In order to free more time for technical work on the Freespireco ecosystm, Public Inveniton needs to hire a consistent full or part-time executive director or administrator for between $40,000 to $80,000 a year.
+Robert L. Read is the founder and currently the President and Head Invention Coach of Public Invention, essentially acting as chief technologist, executive director, accountant, funbdraiser, grant writer, and chief publicist.
+In order to free more time
+for technical work on the Freespireco ecosystm, Public Inveniton needs to hire a consistent full or part-time executive director or administrator for between $40,000 to $80,000 a year.

+At present, the President of Public Invention (Rob) is doing all of the accounting.
+Since we support many teams and have to approve and classify every expense, and teams tend to buy many small electromechanical parts, this is a significant labor burden that could be off-loaded onto other staff.
+A professional fundraiser could operate more efficiently than the Head Invention Coach.

 Public Invention has learned through experience with the PolyVent team and "the Ox" team that modest financial supports